questdb/questdb/README.md

 ---

-QuestDB is the fastest growing open-source time-series database offering **high throughput ingestion** and **fast SQL queries**.
+QuestDB is the fastest growing open-source time-series database offering **blazingly fast, high throughput ingestion** and **dynamic, low-latency SQL queries**.
 The entire high-performance codebase is built from the ground up in Java, C++ and Rust with no dependencies and zero garbage collection.